react-cosmos/react-cosmos/README.md

 #### Custom fixture paths

 The `fileMatch` and `exclude` options are used to detect fixture files.
-The default *fileMatch* value is meant to accommodate most needs out of the box:
+The default fileMatch value is meant to accommodate most needs out of the box:

 ```
 '**/__fixture?(s)__/**/*.{js,jsx,ts,tsx}',
 '**/?(*.)fixture?(s).{js,jsx,ts,tsx}'
 ```

-> Note: Set the `rootPath` accordingly when using a [Custom config path](#custom-config-path)
+> Note: Set the `rootPath` to a dir parent to all fixture files when using a [custom config path](#custom-config-path)

 #### Option dump